If you are looking for a proven way to test any new product or platform ideas, a Google Design Sprint can hold the answer.

-What Is A Google Design Sprint?
+What Is A Google Ventures Design Sprint?

 A design sprint is a multi-day workshop developed by Google Ventures that helps businesses find the answers to important growth questions through design, prototypes and consumer testing.

-Essentially, a design sprint helps brands cycle through their business strategy quickly.
+Essentially, a Google sprint helps brands cycle through their business strategy quickly.
 They pair that strategy with design thinking, development, innovative ideas and more to bring a new product to market faster than normal.

-Design sprints enable brands to find a shortcut between idea, learning and launching.
+GV design sprints enable brands to find a shortcut between idea, learning and launching.

-Design sprints are most useful when your team is trying to define new products or services, re-design current projects, bring new user experience to an old platform or simply increase conversions for your current project.
+GV sprints are most useful when your team is trying to define new products or services, re-design current projects, bring new user experience to an old platform or simply increase conversions for your current project.

-All you have to do is get your skilled and experienced teammates in a room and trust that they’re ready to build something better, in a way that’s faster and cheaper.
+In order to enact the design sprint methodology, all you have to do is get your skilled and experienced teammates in a room and trust that they’re ready to build something better, in a way that’s faster and cheaper.

-A design sprint will hyper-focus your team on one aspect of your business or product that you want to improve or re-design all together.
+A GV design sprint will hyper-focus your team on one aspect of your business or product that you want to improve or re-design all together.